Samuellucas97/Goal-List-CI-CD/README.md

 $ docker-compose up -d
 ```

-It will be generate a database service container according `docker-compose.yaml`.
+It will be generated a database service container according `docker-compose.yaml`.

 It is possible to check if the container is running correctly using the following command at the terminal: